Skip to content

 Info

-To deploy OpenVidu, first you need to create a new deployment in the top left button as you can see in the image.
+To deploy OpenVidu, first create a new deployment using the top-left button, as shown in the image.

 Google Cloud Platform create new deployment